Skip to main content

 You can find different goal measurement types in the "New goal" or "Edit goal" pop-ups.

-There are six different goal measurement types you can select in Teamflect:
+There are eight different goal measurement types you can select in Teamflect:

 See some examples below: